takoikatakotako/en.swiswiswift.com/content/post/2018-08-19/index.md

 +++
-title = "ReactNativeで画像をボタンにする(TouchableOpacity)"
-url = "2018-08-19"
+title = "Turning an image into a button with ReactNative(TouchableOpacity)" url = "2018-08-19"
 date = "2018-08-19"
-description = "ReactNativeで画像をボタンにする(TouchableOpacity)"
-tags = [
+description = "Turning an image into a button with ReactNative(TouchableOpacity)" tags = [
     "ReactNative",
 ]